tomsasani/tomsasani.github.io/_posts/2020-10-07-snakemake.md

 ```
 >>> expand("{sample}.sorted.bam", sample=samples)

-["SRR2589044.sorted.bam", "SRR2584863.sorted.bam", "SRR2584866.sorted.bam"]
+["A.sorted.bam", "B.sorted.bam", "C.sorted.bam"]
 ```

-Notice that at the top of the script, I've created a python `list()` of the sample names. **In a Snakemake workflow, we can include pure python code.** So if we wanted to read in sample names from an external PED file, or get a list of intervals for variant calling, we could do that using python at the top of our Snakefile.{: .btn .btn--success .btn--small}{: .notice--info}
+**Notice that at the top of the script, I've created a python `list()` of the sample names.
+In a Snakemake workflow, we can include pure python code.
+So if we wanted to read in sample names from an external PED file, or get a list of intervals for variant calling, we could do that using python at the top of our Snakefile.**

-But we can use `expand` to chain multiple sample names and parameters together.
+But we can use `expand` for more complicated chaining of multiple sample names and parameters.

 Using `expand` to run a pipeline on many samples or with many parameters
 ---